 Monica Scott is the awe-inspiring woman behind The Travel Hack, one of the UK’s top 10 travel blogs.
 Proving that slumming it in a hostel isn’t the only way to have an adventure, she built a bit of an empire with her luxury travel website and now has a crew of jet-setting writers.
-She breaks the mold by travelling with a baby (George, and he’s the cutest thing ever), showing us that travel and ‘settling’ aren’t completely at odds with each other.
-Also, she just got engaged!
+She breaks the mold by travelling with her two babies, showing us that travel and ‘settling’ aren’t completely at odds with each other.

 6. Nomadic Boys

 Stefan and Sebastian are two self-confessed ‘greedy gayboys’ travelling the world.
 Literally every social media update seems to be a picture of one of them tucking into a big plate of noodles or some other cultural delicacy!
 They left London in June 2014 and are basically living the dream, eating their way around Asia indefinitely.
 The lads use food and big smiles to transcend language barriers.
 They blog about the gay scenes they encounter wherever they go.